Bison Tri-Tip

 Prep Time: 1 hr | Cook Time: 40 min | Total Time: 1 hr 40 min | Serves: 6

-Part steak, part roast, and 100% delicious.
-This lesser known cut of bison is sure to be the next big thing at your summer barbecue.
+Bison tri-tip is part steak, part roast, and 100% delicious.
+This lesser known cut of bison is one of our Creative Cuts; popular with caterers and party planners for its versatility.
 Best of all, it might be the easiest tri-tip recipe out there!

 Tap For Ingredients